Venomous brown recluses exist within a smaller range than many realize, and their existence may be threatened by climate change.

 Brown recluse bite

-If bitten, go immediately to a medical profession and bring the spider if possible, for identification purposes.
+Then, go immediately to the emergency room and bring the spider, if possible, for identification purposes.

 For the latest information on brown recluse spiders and other arachnids, visit: